ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 For more information about uploading to {{site.data.keyword.cos_short}} by using the console, see [Using Aspera high-speed transfer](/docs/cloud-object-storage/basics?topic=cloud-object-storage-aspera#aspera-console).

-The converted boot image can be uploaded through the migration script by opting 'y' when prompted to upload.
+The converted start image can be uploaded through the migration script by opting 'y' when prompted to upload.
 {: tip}

 ## Step 5: Create virtual server instance